D1.1 Business case Space@Sea

 D9.1 report: Cargo and cargo streams

-- Constantza: best regarding the added value of a platform that shall take over future planned developments and Hamburg, Amsterdam and Antwerp: best from a logistical hotspot point of view.
+Thessaloniki: best overall ; Constantza: best regarding the added value of a platform that shall take over future planned developments and Hamburg, Amsterdam and Antwerp: best from a logistical hotspot point of view.

 D12.7 report: Data management plan

-This deliverable provides the Data Management Plan, which details how data will be stored, tagged and archived throughout and after the project.
+This deliverable provides an updated Data Management Plan, which details how data are stored, tagged and archived throughout and after the project.
 The Data Management Plan deals with how data will be stored in a secure and privacy-safeguarding way, and how reuse and sharing after the project will be ensured.
 The deliverable also provides governance arrangements on how to carry out the Data Management Plan in practice.
-The deliverable is considered a living document that will be updated over the course of the project, when necessary from law or changes in policies by the EU Commission or one of the partners. d12.7
+The deliverable is considered a living document that has been updated during the project, when necessary from law or changes in policies by the EU Commission or one of the partners. d12.7